DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 ## Exploratory Data Analysis
 #### Top 10 places with most listings
 <img src="images/most_listings_top_10.jpg" width=50%>

+Manhattan has most listing.

 #### Outliers:
 Based on mean rent on Zip-code, most of the Observations are between $2000 to $4200 range on average.
 With less number of listings on extreme.<br>
 ![Outliers](images/boxenplot_outliers_zip_avg.png)

 #### Map of average rent in differnt areas:

-Areas with average above 6000 are excluded from the map.
+Areas with average above 6000 are excluded (only for maps).
 As they are outliers and more expensive then usual.
+They makes map a little difficult to interpret affordable apartments, as the color legend stretches to the limit of these oultilers.

 ![NYC Map](images/map1.png)

 We can observe that Manhattan is Expensive then other boroughs.

-Let's spcecifilly Map on **Manhattan** (neighborhoods):
+#### **Manhattan** (neighborhoods):

 ![Manhattan Map](images/manhattan_map1.png)